 A lot of would-be and could-be gurus mess up the order of things.

 They think you need to reach the top of the hill first.
-Then you need to figure out your products and content, after maybe being successful at services as they climbed.
+Then you need to figure out your products and content, after maybe being successful at some point as they climbed.

 The thing is, as you climb, you are creating valuable knowledge.
 You are combining raw information that you studied, with the experience of working to implement it as a unique person in unique circumstances.

 And that is of immediate value to everyone who is also climbing that same hill just two steps behind you.

 So you live your life and pursue your goals and do your work…

 But then you record that in some way.
 Share it.

 Let people know what you did and how you did it.